 I have taught math at the high school and college level, ranging from algebra through statistics.
 I have also worked as an MCAT instructor and an academic support specialist for various mathematics topics in addition to chemistry, physics, and organic chemistry.

-University of New Hampshire - MS, Mathematics
+Graduate Degree: University of New Hampshire - Master of Science, Mathematics

 MCAT Critical Analysis and Reasoning Skills